Home of English Grammar

 3. I enjoy watching comic movies.

-4. A lot of people believe that the government’s economic policy is in the ruins.
+4. Many people believe that the government’s economic policy is in ruins.

 5. I want to buy an economical car.

-6. He is doing masters in electrical engineering.
+6. He is doing a master’s degree in electrical engineering.

-7. It was a historic occasion whose importance was not realized at that time.
+7. It was a historic occasion, although its importance was not realized at the time.

 8. Do you enjoy reading historical novels?